 Key Takeaways

-- Quality assurance documentation is minimal.
-No third-party sport certification, no public COA, no described QC program.
-This is the weakest dimension at 2/15.
+- Quality assurance is the worst dimension by a wide margin: 2/15.
+No sport certification, no published COA, no described QC program.
+This is the lowest QA score of any Recommended-badge product we’ve audited.

 Label Transparency — 12 / 15